 How many mitigation strategies do I have to use?

-It is recommended that you conduct a personalized vulnerability assessment of your facility and implement the appropriate number of mitigation strategies to ensure the foods produced in your facility are safe and secured.
+It is recommended that you implement the appropriate number of mitigation strategies needed to ensure the foods produced in your facility are safe and secured.